Chukwuebuka-2003/Stock-analyzer/README.md

 # TERMINAL VALUE

 Terminal value is calculated by dividing the last cash flow forecast by the difference between the discount rate and terminal growth rate.
-The terminal value calculation estimates the value of the company after the forecast period
+The terminal value calculation estimates the value of the company after the forecast period.

+# FCF (Free cash flow)